 - Why does altitude cause insomnia?

 Hypobaric hypoxia in concert with periodic breathing appears to be the principal cause of sleep disruption at altitude.
 Increased sleep fragmentation accounts for the poor sleep quality and may account for some of the worsened daytime performance at high altitude.
+Additionally, changes in carbon dioxide levels, nocturnal breathing abnormalities, and disruptions in sleep structure contribute to quality changes in sleep, further increasing the risk of insomnia at high altitude.

 - What is the significance of altitude?

 In aviation, altitude is typically measured relative to mean sea level or above ground level to ensure safe navigation and flight operations.
-In geometry and geographical surveys, altitude helps create accurate topographic maps and understand the terrain's elevation.
+In geometry and geographical surveys, altitude helps create accurate topographic maps and understand the terrain’s elevation.
+At high elevations, the risk of acute mountain sickness becomes significant, and the Lake Louise Scoring System is commonly used to assess and diagnose this condition, especially in relation to sleep disturbances and other symptoms.

 - How does high altitude affect mental health?